jbuehl/ha/README.md

 ##### Resource paths
 Paths are defined by the organization of collections that the implementing program has  passed to the REST server.
-A path consists of one of more HACollection names, optionally  followed by a HASensor name, optionally followed by an HASensor attribute name.
+A path consists of one of more Collection names, optionally  followed by a Sensor name, optionally followed by an Sensor attribute name.

-The HASensor attribute "state" returns the current state of the sensor.
+The Sensor attribute "state" returns the current state of the sensor.
 The attribute "stateChange" waits and returns the state of a sensor when the state changes.

-Each REST service resource collection includes an extra resource named "states" whose "state" attribute consists of a dictionary of all the current states of the HASensors in the collection.
+Each REST service resource collection includes an extra resource named "states" whose "state" attribute consists of a dictionary of all the current states of the Sensors in the collection.
 It also has an attribute called "stateChange" that waits for at least one of the resource states to change and returns the states of all the resources.